DCT-Berinyuy/Learn_Flutter_Dev/Rough_Notes.md

 - Hold data that can be listened to for changes
 ### ValueListenableBuilder
 - Listen to changes in ValueNotifier and rebuild widgets(Don't need the setState method)

+# Chapter 6: User Input
+### Text Field
+- Creates a Material Design text field.
+### CheckBox
+- Creates a Material Design checkbox.
+### CheckBoxListTile
+- Creates a combination of a list tile and a checkbox.